krystal/cuetip/README.md

 end
 ```

-### Callbacks

-Callbacks can be defined either globally or on a per-job type basis.
-The following events will be emitted.

-* `before_execute` - receiving `job` - before a job execution begins
-* `executed` - receiving `job` - after a job has executed
-* `exception` - receiving `job, exception` - when an exception occurs within a job
-* `expired` - receiving `job` - when a job has been expired because it reached a TTL

 ## Workers

 To run a Cuetip worker you can use the `cuptip` executable that is provided.
 You should pass it a configuration file that will be required when it starts.
 This will need to require your application's environment.